Paid Family Leave Claim Process

 Mothers Transitioning from a Disability Insurance (DI) – Pregnancy-Related Claim to PFL

-When you have recovered from delivering your baby and after your final DI payment is issued, the EDD will send you a Claim for Paid Family Leave (PFL) Benefits – New Mother (DE 2501FP).
+When you have recovered from delivering your baby and after your final DI payment is issued, we will send you a Claim for Paid Family Leave (PFL) Benefits – New Mother (DE 2501FP).

 - If you filed your DI pregnancy claim using SDI Online, a link to the DE 2501FP will be sent to your SDI Online inbox.